SwedbankPay/developer.swedbankpay.com/checkout/payment-menu.md

-**Also notice** to increase the chance for not invoking 3DSecure during a purchase, it's recommended that you add as much data to the `riskIndicatorobject` in the request below.
+**Also notice** to increase the chance for not invoking 3DSecure during a purchase, it's recommended that you add as much data to the `riskIndicator` object in the request below.

 {:.code-header}
 **Request**